bwssytems/ha-bridge/README.md

 This field is used to test the bridge server with the UPNP IP Address and to make sure that the bridge is responding.
 #### Bridge Control Buttons
 These buttons are for managing the bridge.
 The Save button is enabled when there is a change to the configuration.
 The Bridge Reinitialize button will recycle the internal running of the bridge in the java process.
 The Stop button will stop the java process.
 The Refresh button will refresh the page and settings.
+#### The Security Dialog
+This is where you can set the different security settings for the ha-bridge.
 #### Configuration Path and File
 The default location for the configuration file to contain the settings for the bridge is the relative path from where the bridge is started in "data/habridge.config".
 If you would like a different filename or directory, specify `<directory>/<filename>` explicitly.
 #### Device DB Path and File